jblick1327/PySwitch/README.md

 Layouts live in `switch_interface/resources/layouts/`.
 Each JSON file defines `pages` containing rows of `keys`.
 Keys can specify a label and an action.
 The `pred_test.json` layout includes special `predict_word` and `predict_letter` keys that pull suggestions from the built‑in predictive text engine.

+See [docs/layouts.md](docs/layouts.md) for a detailed explanation of the format and examples.

 You can point `--layout` to any file in this format or set the `LAYOUT_PATH` environment variable.

 ## Logging